aldoborrero/direnv-nix-action/README.md

 - `use_nix_profile`: Optional.
 Set to `true` to use the `nix profile` command instead of `nix-env` for installing `direnv`.
 The default is `false`.

+- `nix_channel`: Optional.
+Specify the nix channel nix will use to install `direnv` package.
+The default is `nixpkgs`.

 ## Outputs